-- New and sustainable demand for Australian wool. - Australian Merino wool is positioned as the premium fibre for luxury apparel and sportswear. - Enhanced consumer awareness of the benefits of Australian wool as a fibre of choice in apparel. - The Woolmark Company is a credible, globally recognised and mutually beneficial partner for brands and retailers.
+- New and sustainable demand for Australian wool. - Australian wool is positioned as the world's premium sustainable fibre, optimal for building circular, traceable products. - Enhanced consumer awareness of the benefits of Australian wool as a fibre of choice in apparel. - The Woolmark Company is a credible, globally recognised and mutually beneficial partner for brands and retailers.